 Rosemary Pork Chops with Pan Gravy

-a pan seared pork chop with rosemary and a white wine gravy
+A pan seared pork chop with rosemary and a white wine gravy.

 Ingredients